Padel smash and overhead technique — bandeja, víbora, rulo, and remate

 What is the best smash technique in padel?

 The bandeja is the most reliable smash technique for most padel situations — it's a sliced overhead that floats into the back corner with backspin, keeps you positioned at the net, and is harder to counter than a flat overhead.
-The vibora is more aggressive and creates unpredictable wall rebounds, but requires more wrist timing.
-For beginners, learn the bandeja first.
-For intermediate players, add the vibora as the point-winning variation.
+The víbora is more aggressive and creates unpredictable wall rebounds, but requires precise wrist timing.
+For beginners: learn bandeja first.
+For intermediates: add the víbora as a point-finishing variation once the bandeja is automatic.

 Why does my padel smash keep going into the net?

-A smash hitting the net is almost always caused by late contact — the ball is behind your head at impact, which forces the racket face downward.
-Fix your positioning: move early with side steps so the ball is slightly in front of your hitting shoulder at contact, not directly overhead.
-Also check your grip — too tight a grip on the smash collapses the wrist and angles the racket face down.
+A smash hitting the net is almost always caused by late contact — the ball is behind your head at impact, forcing the racket face downward.
+Fix your positioning: move early with side steps so the ball is in front of your hitting shoulder at contact.
+Also check grip pressure — a tight grip at contact collapses the wrist and angles the face down.
+Finally, check the trophy position: skipping it and swinging in one rushed motion often produces late contact as a secondary effect.

-The bandeja is a sliced overhead — the racket cuts across the ball diagonally, producing backspin and a floating trajectory that lands near the baseline.
-The vibora is a topspin smash with a side-arm brushing motion — the ball bounces hard and kicks to the side wall at an aggressive angle.
-Bandeja keeps you at the net; vibora is designed to finish points or create very difficult rebounds.
-Both use continental grip, but the swing path and contact angle are different.
+The bandeja is a sliced overhead — diagonal swing path from high-outside to low-inside, backspin, floating trajectory that lands near the baseline controllably.
+The víbora is a topspin smash — side-arm brushing motion on the outside of the ball, topspin, aggressive kick into the side wall.
+Bandeja keeps you at the net and the rally under control.
+Víbora is designed to end points or create an unreachable wall angle.
+Both use continental grip, but the swing path and contact angle are completely different.

 When should I hit the bandeja instead of a full smash in padel?

-Hit the bandeja when the lob is deep (close to the back glass) and you cannot get into a full extension position in time for a flat smash.
-The bandeja is the defensive overhead — it keeps the ball in play, lands controllably, and lets you return to the net.
-A full smash (remate or rulo) is only appropriate when the lob is short enough that you can contact the ball well in front of the body with full arm extension above the hitting shoulder.
+Hit the bandeja when the lob is deep (landing past your service line) and you cannot get into a clean full-extension position.
+The bandeja lands controllably near the baseline, keeps you at the net, and limits the opponent's attacking options.
+A full smash — remate (out of the court) or rulo (hard into the back corner) — is only correct when the lob is short enough to contact the ball in front of the body at full arm extension with feet set cleanly.

 How do I add power to my padel smash?

-Power in the padel smash comes from the kinetic chain, not from arm strength alone.
-The sequence is: shoulder rotation (turn sideways to the net early), trophy position load, leg drive upward as the swing begins, hip-to-shoulder rotation through contact, and wrist snap at the end.
-Players who hit with arm-only produce flat, slow shots.
-Players who load the legs and rotate through the swing generate effortless overhead pace.
-Gripping loosely (6/10 pressure) allows the wrist snap that adds the final velocity component.
+Power in the padel smash comes from the kinetic chain: shoulder rotation sideways to the net early, trophy position load, leg drive upward as the swing begins, hip-to-shoulder rotation through contact, and wrist snap at the end.
+Players hitting arm-only produce flat, slow shots.
+Players loading the legs and rotating through the swing generate effortless overhead pace.
+Hold the grip at 5–6 out of 10 pressure to allow the wrist snap that adds the final velocity component — a clenched grip at contact kills the spin and pace simultaneously.

 Analyse your smash technique with AI — frame by frame